The Ultimate Glacier National Park Guide to Spring

 Going-to-the-Sun Road offers one of the most scenic drives in America, but from mid-October through late June, large portions of the road remain closed due to snow and avalanche conditions.
+While this changes what exploring the park looks like, it doesn’t make it any less incredible.
+If you’re planning an elopement in May or early June, here is everything you need to know!👇

-Here’s what makes it special:
+Here’s what makes this time of year special:

-If you’re someone who values experience over convenience, this is your season.
+If you’re someone who values experience over convenience, THIS is your season.

-Best accessible areas in spring:
+Most easily accessible areas in spring:

 Average Drive Times:

-If you’re open to a bit more driving, the east side of Glacier (especially Saint Mary and Many Glacier) is where you’ll get those big, dramatic mountain views even in early season.
+If you’re open to a bit more driving, the east side of Glacier (especially Saint Mary and Many Glacier) is where you’ll get those big, dramatic mountain views even earlier in the early season.
 The snow is still sitting on the peaks of the mountains and it’s a stunning contrast to the green grass and early season wildflowers blooming in the lower elevation areas.
+This is where the Glacier starts to feel like Glacier.

 It’s also one of my favorite areas for spring elopements because: